-Preparing Teachers to Change Lives.
+Preparing Teachers to Change Lives

 By its very nature, teaching attracts people who want to make a difference-not only in the lives of their students, but in the future of our globally connected society.
 Our schools are called upon to help children and youth develop physically, emotionally, and cognitively in order to create meaningful lives for themselves and to participate collaboratively and creatively in public life.
-In a country and world that are becoming more diverse and complex each day, public education can play a key role in nurturing and educating citizens who care about equity and justice for all beings.
-It is teachers who take on these responsibilities every day.
+In our increasingly diverse and complex society, public education must play a key role in nurturing and educating citizens who care about equity and justice for all beings.
+We focus on preparing teachers ready and willing to take on these responsibilities every day.

 The Evergreen State College's nationally recognized Master in Teaching (MiT) program is more than just a means to certification.
-It is an academically rigorous program that provides an opportunity to question one's own knowledge and perceptions, gain a broader and deeper understanding about the diverse cultures that comprise our society, and develop new understandings about teaching and learning.
-Prospective teachers gain the knowledge and skills to create learning environments that support student engagement and achievement, as well as the possibility for a more just and equitable society.
+MiT's academically rigorous program provides an opportunity to question one's own knowledge and perceptions, gain a broader and deeper understanding about the diverse cultures that compose our society, and develop new understandings about teaching and learning.
+Prospective teachers gain the knowledge and skills to create learning environments that support student engagement and achievement, and gain the capacity to advocate for a more just and equitable society.
 MiT students are provided with multiple opportunities to expand their knowledge and skills both on campus and in public school placements, as well as the support to grow personally and professionally.